- Become a Lawyer

 - Articling Placement Program

-The Articling Placement Program (the program) is a new Law Society program being piloted to assist articling students who are in unsafe or untenable articles due to harassment or discrimination.
+The Articling Placement Program (the program) is a Law Society program in place to assist articling students who are in unsafe or untenable articles due to harassment or discrimination.
 The program supports the articling student with exiting their current position and continuing their articles with a new firm/organization.

 Articling students have the right to be free from harassing and discriminatory behaviour and have the right to report their circumstances without fear of reprisal or negative impacts.
 While coming forward about these issues will always be difficult, the program is intended to reassure articling students that reporting their issues will not lead to the loss of articles.
 The program’s default position is that articling students’ experiences are believed.